 Hire Effective Managers

 Efficiency starts at the top.
 Placing the best managers in the right positions is critical to high morale and a strong work ethic.
-Managers must not only be good leaders but good communicators.
+Managers must not only be good construction industry leaders but good communicators.
 Companies need supervisors who can relate well to management as well as the hourly worker.
 This person should have a clear understanding of management policies and also have a background in skilled labor.

 Set Clear Goals